The very best places to visit on a trip to Cairo, Egypt — with some off-the-beaten-path ideas.

 This mosque is located within Cairo Citadel.
 Chances are this spectacular mosque is one of the first landmarks you noticed when arriving in Cairo.
-Because of its size and and placement on the highest point of the Citadel, Mosque of Mohamed Ali is the most visible mosque in the city.
+Because of its size and placement on the highest point of the Citadel, the Mosque of Mohamed Ali is the most visible mosque in the city.
 It was designed by Yusuf Bushnak, an architect from Istanbul.
-You can see the strong Turkish resemblance as it was modeled after the famous Blue Mosque in Istanbul.
+You can see the strong Turkish resemblance as it was modelled after the famous Blue Mosque in Istanbul.
 Take in the views of the city just outside the mosque and don’t forget to head inside and see the stunning praying area.
 The details and lights are just incredible.
 You don’t need to cover your head, but you will need to remove your shoes.
 Just make sure to take carry your shoes inside with you so you don’t have to worry about finding them later.

 Best times to visit: As with Cairo Citadel — avoid Fridays and come in the mornings of any other day to beat the crowds.

 Entrance fee: The entrance fee of 150LE to get into the Cairo Citadel includes entrance to the Mosque of Mohamed Ali.